gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 For reference you can find useful information about the Azure IoT offer [here](https://docs.microsoft.com/en-us/azure/iot-fundamentals/).

 ### Azure IoT Hub
-IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
+Azure IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 You can use Azure IoT Hub to build IoT solutions with reliable and secure communications between millions of IoT devices and a cloud-hosted solution backend.
 You can connect virtually any device to IoT Hub.

 IoT Hub supports communications both from the device to the cloud and from the cloud to the device.
 IoT Hub supports multiple messaging patterns such as device-to-cloud telemetry, file upload from devices, and request-reply methods to control your devices from the cloud.
 IoT Hub monitoring helps you maintain the health of your solution by tracking events such as device creation, device failures, and device connections.